Underemployment Risk Signal

 Data & References:

-- These two components and their 3-month momentum were most influential in the current state (1).
+- The `Underemployment_z` and `Underemployment_Regime` are most influential for the current state (1).

 Underemployment Risk Signal Chart